The fact that you are searching the internet for the best indoor rowing shoes is a very positive sign!

-Running shoes have thick, cushion soles and are made to absorb the impact of running on concrete.
+Running shoes have thick, cushioned soles and are made to absorb the impact of running on concrete.
 While this cushion is good for running, have you ever thought what it may be doing to your rowing stroke?

-Extra cushion on your shoes can lead to a less efficient rowing stroke and also effect the angle of your feet which can change your bio-mechanics.
+Extra cushion on your shoes can lead to a less efficient rowing stroke and also effect the angle of your feet, which can change your bio-mechanics.

 Styles of Rowing Machine Shoes

 Take a look at the shoes below.
 Each shoe style has their own unique features.

 The style on the left has a thick heel cushion and becomes thinner near the toes.
 We call this a large “Heel-to-Toe Drop”.
 The middle shoe has a thick shoe sole but actually has a zero heel-to-toe drop.
 The shoe on the right has very little cushion and a zero heel-to-toe drop.

 Choosing between these 3 choices of indoor rowing shoes can effect factors such as foot placement, form, comfort, and power.